 6. Create your schedule:

 Being a freelancer it would always be your dream to expand your business.
-But that would make it difficult to track your appointments, assignments, meetings, etc. Hence, you would need an online or digital calendar that would keep your appointments updated and will help your clients to know when you are available.
-This is important as you won’t prefer to miss even a single client at any point in your business growth.
+Managing your tasks and tracking your appointments, assignments, and meetings at the same time could be an ordeal.
+Hence, you would need an online or digital calendar that would keep your appointments updated and will help your clients to know when you are available.
+Incorporating such software would avoid missing out on even a single client at any point of your business tenure.

 7. Edit before delivery: